jlneal/choragen/README.md

 - **Governance** — Define boundaries that are *enforced*, not suggested
 - **Traceability** — Every change links back to intent (Request → Design → ADR → Code)

-### Agent Runtime (Coming Soon)
+### Agent Runtime

-The CLI will spawn and orchestrate agent sessions directly:
+The CLI spawns and orchestrates agent sessions directly:

 ```bash
 # Start a control agent session